 Saint John Monastery

-Built in 1088 by Christodoulos Latrinos, St. John Monastery (Agios Ioannis Theologos), sits high on the hill above Chora, and serves as the most important religious and cultural center on the island.
+Built in 1088 by Christodoulos Latrinos, St. John Monastery (Agios Ioannis Theologos), sits high on the hill above Chora, serving as the most important religious and cultural center on the island.
 It is visible from every part of Patmos.

-Buildings of different ages form the Monastery, which contains 99 cells and ten chapels, as well as a library housing 890 handwritten codexes and 13,000 documents about the history of the site.
+Buildings of different ages form the Monastery, which contains 99 cells and ten chapels, as well as a library housing 890 handwritten codices and 13,000 documents about the history of the site.

 The Cave of the Apocalypse

-St. John, known in the Bible as the “disciple Jesus loved,” turned this very cave into his home after his exile by the Roman emperor Domitian.
+St. John, known in the Bible as the “disciple Jesus loved,” adopted this very cave as his home after his exile by the Roman emperor Domitian.
 Consequently, the cave became the center of his great revelation, which he dictated to his follower Prohorus.
 This became the last book of the Bible, the Book of the Apocalypse (meaning “unveiling,” or “revelation”).

 The cave was declared a World Heritage Site by UNESCO in 1999.

-Today, a spiritual leader or a monk can be found sitting on the rock outside John’s cave, explaining to travelers about the story of the Apocalypse and how the book came to be written.
+Today, a spiritual leader or a monk can be found sitting on the rock outside John’s cave, narrating the story of the Apocalypse and explaining how the book came to be written to tourists.

 The Monastery of Zoodochos Pighi

 The Convent of Zoodochos Pigi, located southwest of the main Monastery, was built in 1607.
-Presently, 15 nuns busy themselves with embroidering clerical vestments in the convent as well as creating other masterpieces of needlework.
+Presently, fifteen nuns busy themselves with embroidering clerical vestments in the convent, as well as creating other masterpieces of needlework.

-The nuns live under strict rules at the convent but they are also involved in social welfare activities.
+Nuns live under strict rules at the convent but are also involved in social welfare activities.
 A notable ceremony in this convent is their celebration on the Friday after Easter.

 Patmian Ecclesiastic School

 Founded by Makarios Kalogeras in 1713, the Patmian School is located near the Cave of the Apocalypse on Patmos Island.
-Also called the General School of the Nation, the foundation of the Patmian Ecclesiastic School was the most significant event of the 18th century on Patmos.
+Also known as the General School of the Nation, the foundation of the Patmian Ecclesiastic School was the most significant event of the 18th century on Patmos.

 Makarios Kalogeras undertook philosophical and theological studies in the patriarchal school of Constantinople.
-However, Makarios’ desire to teach made him to return to Patmos and create this school, so close to the Cave of the Apocalypse.
+However, Makarios’ desire to teach caused him to return to Patmos and establish this school so close to the Cave of the Apocalypse.

-A small but fascinating museum, the Ecclesiastical Museum of Patmos, is found on the premises of the Monastery of Saint John, atop the Chora, the capital of the island.
-It contains valuable manuscripts, priestly vestments, portable icons from the Byzantine and post-Byzantine times, and other items used in the Divine Liturgy.
+A small but fascinating museum, the Ecclesiastical Museum of Patmos is located on the premises of the Monastery of Saint John atop of the town of Chora, the capital of the island.
+It contains valuable manuscripts, priestly vestments, portable icons from the Byzantine and post-Byzantine times, and other items utilized in the Divine Liturgy.

-The eleventh-century icon of Saint Nicolas is among the most important icons in the Ecclesiastic Museum on Patmos.
+The eleventh-century icon of Saint Nicolas is amongst the most important icons in the Ecclesiastic Museum on Patmos.

-The Folklore Museum is a small facility that is accommodated in the residence of the Simantiri family in Chora, on Patmos.
-Constructed in 1625 by craftsmen from Izmir, (the former Smyrna), Turkey, this elegant mansion is still inhabited to this day.
+The Folklore Museum is a small facility that is accommodated in the residence of the Simantiri family in Chora on Patmos.
+Constructed in 1625 by craftsmen from Izmir, (formerly Smyrna), Turkey, this elegant mansion is still inhabited to this day.

 Its lavish collection includes items from the 14th century through the 19th century.
-Among them, visitors can see old photographs, wooden furniture, Russian-style icons, and paintings.
+Amongst them, visitors can see old photographs, wooden furniture, Russian-style icons, and paintings.

 The Villages of Patmos

-Located just at the center of the island, Skala is the largest settlement and the main port of Patmos.
-This lovely place is constructed around the charming port and constitutes the commercial and trade center of Patmos Island.
+Located just at the center of the island, Skala is the largest settlement and main port of Patmos.
+This lovely place is constructed around the charming port and is comprised of the business district of Patmos.

 A number of sights in the settlement of Skala are absolutely worth a visit: among them the church of Panagia Koumana, the ruins of an ancient acropolis, and the seventeenth century Church of Agia Paraskevi of Cavos.